doggybootsy/Mobile_Messages/README.md

 </p>

 ### Variables to adjust
-You can adjust 11 values in the Theme by changing the Variables in the _index.scss
+You can adjust 11 values in the Theme by changing the Variables in the _index.css